 Understanding Cyber Insurance

-Cyber insurance provides financial protection against losses resulting from cyber incidents.
+Cyber insurance reimburses financial risk for internet attacks.
 Policies typically cover costs related to data breaches, ransomware attacks, business interruption, and legal expenses.
 According to Allianz’s Risk Barometer 2020, cyber incidents are the top business risk globally, making cyber insurance an essential component of a comprehensive cybersecurity strategy.

 Benefits of Cyber Insurance